lucamoroz/taxi-stream/README.md

 - Performance optimizations
     - Djordje Bulatovic

+- Luca Moroldo
+    - Data provider
+    - Redis
+    - Redis-Storm integration (Redis bolts)
+    - Redis-Backend integration (Keyspace notifications sub)
+    - Storm DistanceBolt
+    - Storm throughput measurement
+    - Storm AverageSpeedBolt optimization (incremental average calculation)

 # Configuration

 ## Environment
-Create a .env file containing the variable `TAXI_DATASET`, the value must be the path to the directory containing the taxi logs.
+Create a .env file containing the variables:
+- `TAXI_DATASET`: the value must be the path to the directory containing the taxi logs.
+- `MAX_TAXIS`: maximum number of distinct taxis that will be emitted by the data provider (`-1` to disable).
+- `SPEED_MULTIPLIER`: changes the emission speed of the data provider.
+With `SPEED_MULTIPLIER=2` the emission speed is doubled.

 For example, if your dataset is located at `/aic/g1`, create the following `.env` file in the project root directory:
 ```
 TAXI_DATASET=/aic/g1
+MAX_TAXIS=100
+SPEED_MULTIPLIER=1
 ```

 # Technologies used